arkivanov/MVIKotlin/docs/time_travel.md

 Check out the [video](https://youtu.be/Tr2ayOcVU34) demonstrating the time travel plugin.

+#### How to install

+You can find the plugin in the IntelliJ IDEA [Marketplace](https://plugins.jetbrains.com/plugin/14241-mvikotlin-time-travel).
+It can be installed directly from IntelliJ IDEA or Android Studio.
+Please navigate to Settings -> Plugins -> Marketplace and type "MVIKotlin" in the search field.

 Please refer to the [samples](https://github.com/arkivanov/MVIKotlin/tree/master/sample) for more examples.

 [Overview](index.md) | [Store](store.md) | [View](view.md) | [Binding and Lifecycle](binding_and_lifecycle.md) | [Logging](logging.md) | Time travel